 A person is able to take out a contract whereby they pay in advance for funeral services.
 The payment is paid to the Trust and is termed a Pre-paid Sum.
-Fees, as detailed in the information provided to prospective plan holders, are paid direct to Open Prepaid Funerals Limited.
+Fees, as detailed in the information provided to prospective plan holders, are paid to Open Prepaid Funerals Limited by the Trust.